zorael/kameloso/README.md

 ## Twitch

-Reer to [the wiki page on Twitch](https://github.com/zorael/kameloso/wiki/Twitch) for more information.
+Refer to [the wiki page on Twitch](https://github.com/zorael/kameloso/wiki/Twitch) for more information.

 ### **Copy paste-friendly concrete setup from scratch**